SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 ```

-Instead of just removing the old `executeMethod:withReceiver:` method, we redefine it calling the new one with a default empty collection of arguments.
+Instead of just removing the old `execute:withReceiver:` method, we redefine it calling the new one with a default empty collection of arguments.
 This method was used by our tests and is part of our public API, so keeping it will avoid migrating extra code and an empty collection of arguments is a sensible and practical default value.

 ```
-CInterpreter >> executeMethod: anAST withReceiver: anObject
+CInterpreter >> execute: anAST withReceiver: anObject
 	^ self
-		executeMethod: anAST
+		execute: anAST
 		withReceiver: anObject
 		andArguments: #()
 ```